Spanish reconquest of Santo Domingo: French occupation

-The French defeat at Saint-Domingue at the end of 1803 with the capitulation of General Donatien Rochambeau, successor of Leclerc, provoked a crisis of authority for the French remnant on the island; particularly for the authority of Brigadier General François Kerverseau, chief for the former Spanish Santo Domingo, which was now in the hands of the French at that time by the Treaty of Basel of 1795.
+The French defeat at Saint-Domingue at the end of 1803 with the capitulation of General Donatien de Rochambeau, successor of Leclerc, provoked a crisis of authority for the French remnant on the island; particularly for the authority of Brigadier General François Kerverseau, chief for the former Spanish Santo Domingo, which was now in the hands of the French at that time by the Treaty of Basel of 1795.
 For some authors, Kerverseau's resignation was a matter of time.
 This explains the coup of command given by General Jean-Louis Ferrand, authority in the Department of Cibao, who with a hundred soldiers left from Monte Cristi, passing through Santiago and arrived in Santo Domingo, where on January 1, 1804, he displaced Kerverseau.
 Apparently, among Kerverseau's troops there was cause for discontent with their leader.
 On the contrary, the parties under Ferrand's command were faithful to him to the point of calling him an "affectionately father."
 All this facilitated the adhesion of the French in Santo Domingo to the project of maintaining French dominion over the eastern part of the island.
 But now, Ferrand had to find a way to support the French Government on the island and promote the Napoleonic project.
 Proclamations were sent to different parts of the Caribbean calling on the dispersed French soldiers to regroup in Santo Domingo.
 Around three hundred soldiers responded to this call, and about five hundred Spanish guards joined them.

 Ferrand promoted wood cutting and the development of coffee and sugar plantations.
 Regarding the Treaty of Basel, Spain and France had established agreements through which French privateers in the Caribbean could make captures on Spanish properties, as well as call at their ports.
 These privateers had their interest focused on attacking British merchant shipping.
 Ferrand took full advantage of the profuse privateering activity, issuing patents for finance his army, as well as the administration of the Eastern Part.
 The French privateers not targeted British shipping but also American ships, which from 1804 onwards traded with Haiti.
 Efforts to attract back settlers who had left the island as a result of political instability had been unsuccessful.
 Changing strategy, by the decree of January 22, 1804, Ferrand determined that "all the properties of the inhabitants of the former Spanish Part who have embarked, or will embark without a passport, whether before either after the blockade of the city, will be confiscated by the government and will be a part of national assets for the entire duration of the kidnapping."
 This measure was highly unpopular among the emigrated elites.
 According to Utrera, he stated in regards to the new degree: "The embargo produced general disaffection towards the French, and disaffection caused, in fact, the Dominican uprising in 1808, which culminated in the French evacuation of Santo Domingo."
 Certainly, the embargo produced discontent in important sectors of Santo Domingo, but it also only affected a portion of the possessing population of seizable assets and that could migrate to other places.